zubxxr/distributed-multi-autonomous-vehicle-architecture/docs/Detailed_README.md

 ### AWSIM Labs

 Setting up AWSIM Labs requires the installation of Unity.
+This whole section will reference the [AWSIM Labs Unity Setup](https://autowarefoundation.github.io/AWSIM-Labs/main/GettingStarted/SetupUnityProject/).

-Follow the **"Environment preparation"** section and carefully read the **"ROS 2"** section on [this page](https://autowarefoundation.github.io/AWSIM-Labs/main/GettingStarted/SetupUnityProject/) to get started.
+Follow the **"Environment preparation"** section and carefully read the **"ROS 2"** section to get started.

 > The **"ROS 2"** section mentions that your environment should not have ROS 2 sourced.
 > It is recommended to **remove any ROS 2 sourcing lines from your `~/.bashrc`**, and instead **manually source ROS 2 only when needed**, to avoid environment conflicts.

 #### Unity Installation

-##### **1. Install Unity Hub from the Package Manager**
+1. Install Unity Hub from the Package Manager
 Start by installing Unity Hub to enable login.
-Follow the **"Install the Unity Hub on Linux"** section on [this page](https://docs.unity3d.com/hub/manual/InstallHub.html).
+Follow the **"Install the Unity Hub on Linux"** section in [this page](https://docs.unity3d.com/hub/manual/InstallHub.html).

 After installation, launch Unity Hub with: